Work Requirement Disqualifications

 ●FAA completes all of the following:

-Redetermines the participant's eligibility
+Redetermines the participant's eligibility.

-Determines the end date of the disqualification period
+Determines the end date of the disqualification period.

-Updates the participant’s work status
+Updates the participant’s work status.

 ●The participant is added to the budgetary unit when otherwise eligible.

 ●When possible, the participant is screened for a Supplemental Nutrition Assistance Program Career Advancement Network (SNAP CAN) referral.
+(See

 To end an NA Unemployment Insurance (UI)-comparable disqualification, all of the following apply: